Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 other problems.
 Dysphagia requires prompt diagnosis and treatment.

-As part of your treatment plan, your doctor and SLP may prescribe swallowing exercises,
+As part of your treatment plan, your healthcare provider and SLP may prescribe swallowing

-such as tongue-strengthening exercises.
-This may be in addition to other treatments
+exercises, such as tongue-strengthening exercises.
+This may be in addition to other

-such as dietary changes, changes in eating position, medicines, or surgery.
-Over time,
+treatments such as dietary changes, changes in eating position, medicines, or surgery.

-these exercises can strengthen your swallowing muscles.
-This, in turn, may improve
+Over time, these exercises can strengthen your swallowing muscles.
+This, in turn,

 Different medical conditions can lead to swallowing problems.
 Some examples are: